 I was a thug.
 I sold a lot of cocaine and crack.

 I was not as cool as you.

 I was reading Harry Potter.

 Harry Potter is good.

-Read the full interview in Oyster #103: The Hang Out In Real Life Issue, on stands today!
+This interview comes from Oyster #103: The Hang Out In Real Life Issue.

 Words: Zac Bayly